Extensive damage after Tararua house fire

-A farmhouse 15 kilometres east of Dannevirke was extensively damaged in the early hours of Friday morning after fire swept through it.
+A farmhouse 15km east of Dannevirke was extensively damaged in the early hours of Friday after fire swept through it.

-Dannevirke chief fire officer Peter Sinclair said the call out was received at 12.30am as a fire around a chimney on a house on Maunga Rd, Ormondville, between Te Uri Rd and Otanga Rd.
+Dannevirke chief fire officer Peter Sinclair said the callout was received at 12.30am, and described as a fire around a chimney on a house on Maunga Rd, Ormondville, between Te Uri Rd and Otanga Rd.

-But by the time the Dannevirke brigade arrived at the scene the back of the house was well alight.
-Flames had spread up into the ceiling and had broken through into the rest of the house.
+By the time the Dannevirke brigade arrived at the scene, the back of the house was well alight.
+Flames had spread into the ceiling and broken through into the rest of the house.

 "It was quite a difficult fire to get to because it was in the roof.
 We were able to put it out from the ground without having to get up onto the roof and remove sheets of iron."